 - Underwriting fee

-- Interest rate lock fee
+- Interest rate lock fee (if applicable)

 - Document preparation fee